ruthless-man/Awesome-Learn-from-Model/README.md

 <details>
-<summary> :white_check_mark: <a href="https://arxiv.org/abs/2203.06904">Delta tuning: A comprehensive study of parameter efficient methods for pre-trained language models</a> </summary>
+<summary>  <a href="https://arxiv.org/abs/2203.06904">Delta tuning: A comprehensive study of parameter efficient methods for pre-trained language models</a> </summary>
 <br>
 <blockquote>